arinbalyan/doc-context/README.md

     cd backend
     uvicorn app.main:app --reload
     ```

     The API will be accessible at `http://127.0.0.1:8000`.
-The `--reload` flag enables auto-reloading on code changes.

 2.  **Accessing the Frontend (Basic):**

     The `frontend/index.html` file provides a very basic interface.
-You can open this file directly in your web browser to see a placeholder.
-For a full-fledged frontend, you would typically serve it using a web server or a framework like React/Vue/Angular.
+You can open this file directly in your web browser.

 ## API Usage